FarmBot/farmbot_os/README.md

 # Running in production

-You can download the latest release from ["Here"]("https://github.com/FarmBot/farmbot-raspberry-pi-controller/releases").
+Download the latest release [here](https://github.com/FarmBot/farmbot-raspberry-pi-controller/releases).

-If you are an existing FarmBot user and just need to upgrade, consider using the "update" button on the frontend.
+If you are an existing FarmBot user and just need to upgrade your firmware, consider using the "update" button on the frontend.

 ## Windows users